gipplab/MathMLTools/README.md

 If no MathWebSearch element is available, the first annotation-xml element will be used.

-If no annotation-xml Math element is available, the first math element will be used.
+If no annotation-xml Math element is available, the first semantic element will be used.

+...